 What is a Bone Spur (Osteoarthritis OA)?

 A bone spur (osteophyte or osteoarthritis) is a bony growth formed on a bone that causes loss of motion, stiffness, and pain.
 The term bone spur has misled most into thinking that it is a sharp or knife-like projection.
 Contrary to the common belief, most bone spurs are smooth.
-But, the bone spur that forms at the bottom of the heel (heel spur) can be quite sharp like a nail, and cause pain when the heel strikes the floor.
+But, the bone spur that forms at the bottom of the heel (heel spur) can be quite sharp as a nail, and cause pain when the heel strikes the floor.
 The cause of pain in spurs or osteophytes is the friction it produces as it moves or rubs on to soft tissues or other bony surfaces.
-Osteophytes (spur) can compress and irritated soft tissue structures like tendons, ligaments, and muscles.
+Osteophytes (spur) can compress nerves and irritated soft tissue structures like tendons, ligaments, and muscles.
 Also, they are well known for compression of nerves that exit the neck, upper back, mid back or the low back.
+Call us now and opt for the best back pain treatment today.

 Typically affected joint are numerous.
 In other words, wherever there is a bone or a joint, an osteophyte or bone spur can form.
 A spur is the result of joint damage.
 And the joint damage is the result of soft tissue damage leading to loss of motion, stiffness, and pain.
 Hope we didn’t confuse anyone.
 Although spurs can occur on any joint surface, some joints are more suitable.
 The most commonly affected joints include the spine, shoulders, hands, buttocks, knees, heels, elbows, and toes.